nitawa-hl/HL-hatlike-tracker/README.md

 This is designed to prevent hat-guessing, which has a signature of consecutive blind plays from arbitrary slots, while minimally impacting other types of conventions.
-In particular, hidden or layered finesses are not hatlike.
+In particular, hidden or layered finesses do not cause hatlike plays.

-The following [Hyphen-ated conventions](https://hanabi.github.io) should mostly be okay, but maybe there will be situations where they occur subsequently to each other:
+The following [Hyphen-ated conventions](https://hanabi.github.io) should mostly be okay, but there may be situations where they occur subsequently to each other:

 * Elimination blind plays